-- 4.2.15 Upperthong Conservation Area is situated in LCA 4 River Holme Settled Valley Floor as identified in section 4.1.15 and described in Appendix 7. - 4.2.16 Upperthong conservation area was designated in 1975.
-Upperthong is a small tight-knit settlement located on a hilltop and developed in the 18th Century as a weaving and agricultural village. - 4.2.17 There is no Conservation Area Appraisal at the current time.
+- 4.2.14 Upperthong Conservation Area is situated in LCA 4 River Holme Settled Valley Floor and very small parts in LCA5 Netherthong Rural Fringe and LCA2 Holme Moorland Fringe as identified in section 4.1.17. - 4.2.15 Upperthong conservation area was designated in 1975.
+Upperthong is a small tightknit settlement located on a hilltop and developed in the 18th Century as a weaving and agricultural village. - 4.2.16 There is no Conservation Area Appraisal at the current time.